puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) Maximum length of the queue of pending connections.
+Maximum length of the queue of pending connections.
-Defaults is '511'

 Default value: '511'